Air Carbon Capture Convection Tower that would be 300 Meters tall

 The tower produces 9,500 tons of CO2 in the air flow per day.
-In years that’s 3,467,500 tons of CO2 laden air.
-“With a cost of less than 100 kilowatt-hours of electricity per ton of carbon dioxide removed.”
+In a year, that’s 3,467,500 tons of CO2 laden air.
+“With a cost of fewer than 100 kilowatt-hours of electricity per ton of carbon dioxide removed.”

 Scientists’ warn us that we are causing a temperature rise feedback loop which will serve to further increase the release of methane that will further the rise of temperature.

 Indeed, some of the more extreme scientists have gone so far to warn us that we are triggering a loop that might very well lead to a great extinction event where our “atmosphere will become like Venus’s atmosphere, at a 190 degree warmer temperature”.

 This leads me to a second technology which has been demonstrated to capture CO2 from the atmosphere.
 It could be adapted to use the convection from the convection towers.

 “Keith and his team showed they could capture CO2 directly from the air with less than 100 kilowatt-hours of electricity per ton of carbon dioxide.
 Their custom-built tower was able to air carbon capture the equivalent of about 20 tons per year of CO2 on a single square meter of scrubbing material – the average amount of emissions that one person produces each year in the North American-wide economy.”

 Since each of these air carbon capture systems is capable of removing 3,467,500 tons of CO2 laden air per year and if the following facts listed below are true, then to remove just what we have added it would require that we build 7507 of these plants to break even on a worldwide scale.

 “Humans currently are pumping roughly 30 billion tons (30,000,000,000 tons) of CO2 into the atmosphere from fossil fuel sources each year.
 At this rate it is building up faster than the planet can reabsorb it, so the consumption is not considered sustainable.”